Wisconsin Venture Capital

 The Wisconsin Private Equity Program is primarily focused on venture capital partnerships active in Wisconsin and the Midwest.
 The program is an outgrowth of SWIB’s broader interest in private equity funds that began in the mid-1980s.
-Currently, six venture capital firms have commitments from SWIB.
-They are three Wisconsin-based firms: Venture Investors (Madison), Mason Wells (Milwaukee), Baird Venture Partners (Milwaukee), and 4490 Ventures (Madison) along with Northgate, a California firm, and Frazier Technology, a Seattle firm.

 The State of Wisconsin Investment Board and Wisconsin Alumni Research Foundation have created an early-stage venture capital fund focused on information technology.
 Called 4490 Ventures, a reference to the 44ᴼ N latitude and 90ᴼ W longitude lines that approximate the center of the state of Wisconsin, the $30 million fund will focus on early-stage companies primarily in Wisconsin.
 The private fund, capitalized jointly by SWIB and WARF, is intended to generate attractive returns and build value for state retirement fund participants and WARF’s primary beneficiary, the University of Wisconsin–Madison.
 Click here to read more about 4490 Ventures.